lmc2179/lmc2179.github.io/drafts/effective_ab_testing.md

   - Run a T-test on $H_0:\mu^T = \mu^C$.
 The idea here is that we'd like to be able to reject the null hypothesis that they're the same, ie that the treatment had no effect.
   - If $p < .05$ (or your favorite $\alpha$) and $\hat{\mu}^ > \hat{\mu}^C$, the test is a winner!
 You say it caused a $\hat{\mu}^T - \hat{\mu}^C$ increase in revenue, which your PM can put in the next update deck.

 I refer to this this anti-pattern as **P-value sanctification**, a term borrowed from Tukey's article above.
 The internal logic of this approach goes something like this: if $p < .05$, then the observed treatment effect of $\hat{\mu}^T - \hat{\mu}^C$ is "real", in the sense that it's not noise.
-Unfortunately, this interpretation isn't quite right. **The short version is that the p-value tells us about whether the effect is exactly zero, but it doesn't tell us how large the effect is.**
+Unfortunately, this interpretation isn't quite right. **The short version is that the p-value tells us about whether the effect is exactly zero, but it doesn't tell us how large the effect is.
+However, understanding whether the effect is practically meaningful requires understanding it's size.**

 # Problems with P-value sanctification, and some solutions